techindro/techindro/README.md

 <div align="center">

-### *"FAILURE is an option here,IF things are not FAILING , your are not innovating enough - Elon Musk
+### *"FAILURE is an option here, IF things are not FAILING , You are not innovating enough - Elon Musk

 <img src="https://komarev.com/ghpvc/?username=techindro&label=Profile%20Views&color=brightgreen&style=flat-square" alt="Profile Views"/>